Makiato1999/COMP4710_Yelp/README.md

-# TextMining_Yelp
-Yelp is a platform that provides consumers to discover, connect and transact with local businesses, which allows consumers to make reviews, reservations, appointments, and purchases on businesses. <br>
-In the age of big data, data gives us a clear vision and direction that benefits both consumers and businesses.
+# Text Mining: Sentiment Analysis and Recommendation System on Yelp Reviews
 Yelp is a platform that provides consumers to discover, connect and transact with local businesses, which allows consumers to make reviews, reservations, appointments, and purchases on businesses.
+In real life, other people's opinions are crucial in future decisions.
+Besides, in the commercial field, people's reviews can help merchants know customers' preferences.
+Online review platforms and merchants can get information from customers' reviews to make personalized recommendations for other customers, from which customers can also benefit.
+This project uses multiple text data mining methods to discover the potential information, analyze the text sentiment and construct a recommendation system.
+We used the Yelp review database to analyze the sentiment inside reviews and found patterns to provide personalized customer recommendations.
+<br><br>
+This is a group project completed by , We implemented the K-mean clustering algorithm to cluster business locations, used natural language processing techniques to clean the data, vectorized the text of the review by word counts & TF-IDF, visualized the word frequency, found associate words in context by Word2Vec, searched the optimal hyper-parameters and classification model by k-fold cross validation, found the most suitable sentiment analysis classifier by comparing the results of logistic regression and support vector machine, extracted principal components of business by non-negative matrix factorization and retrieved similar business by k-mean clustering.

 ---